Luming-L/NGG/L1_Sequencing.md

 The contiguity of assembly from next generation sequencing data is relatively low.
 Third generation sequencing can produce long reads to cover these gaps.

+Only the minority of the plant genome assemblies are on chromosome-level.
+Most of them are based on short-read sequencing and consist of hundreds or even thousands of fragmented contigs and scaffolds, which are usually not mapped to their chromosomal locations.

 >[all plant genomes](https://www.plabipd.de/plant_genomes_pa.ep)